Satyamev Jayate season 2: Episode 2: Indian Police

+The episode also featured reforms made by Kerala Police under retired DGP Jacob Punoose, who stated that under Janamaithri Suraksha Project, registering FIRs was mandatory, and that each constable would retire as a Sub-Inspector.
+Another officer, Deputy Commissioner Suresh Khopade, started mohalla committees in the communally-sensitive Bhiwandi town of Maharashtra, which ensured peace during the 1992 riots, and it was carried forward by his successor Gulabrao Pol.
+The episode concluded with Aamir discussing reforms in police with Julio Ribeiro, which the latter believes should be led by senior officers.

 Episode 3: Don't Waste your Garbage

 This episode highlighted the importance of waste management, negligence from the municipal corporations of Indian cities in managing trash efficiently.
 It showed simple, sustainable ways of recycling and reusing waste.
 Every year 1,60,000 megatons of waste is generated in India; about 1.5 tons of waste per head per month.

 Episode 4: Kings Every Day

 This episode highlights how politicians and government officials in a joint venture swallow public money raised from taxes.
 It mentions scams worth thousands of crores.
 It focuses on the fact that it is important to pay taxes and to be aware of what happens to the money.

 Episode 5: Criminalization of Politics

 This episode highlights how criminals enter into Indian political life.
 Aamir Khan focused on politicians' criminal records and showed how commoners display no apprehensions in demanding money for their votes.
 While a section of voters think their votes don't matter, another group of voters willingly sells their votes for TV sets, money and refrigerators.